nicolehao34/nicolehao34.github.io/_posts/2025-08-26-What-Buddhism-Taught-Me-About-Neuroscience.md

 > "We don’t passively receive reality, we actively construct it through a cycle of prediction and error correction."

 Specifically, the brain continuously compares its predictions to the actual sensory input from the world.
-When reality matches our internal model, things feel “right” and we proceed smoothly.
-But when reality violates our expectations, the brain generates a prediction error, basicallyan internal signal that something unexpected or “off” has occurred.
+When reality matches our internal model, things feel "right" and we proceed smoothly.
+But when reality violates our expectations, the brain generates a prediction error, basically an internal signal that something unexpected or "off" has occurred.

 Neuroscientists use this term [“prediction error”](https://pmc.ncbi.nlm.nih.gov/articles/PMC4826767/#:~:text=Reward%20prediction%20errors%20for%20learning,worse%20than%20than%20its%20prediction.) to describe the difference between what we expected and what actually happened.
 This error signal forces the brain to update its model of the world.
 If the mismatch is small, the brain may ignore it or chalk it up to noise.
 However, if the mismatch is large or important, higher-level brain regions are alerted that the model was wrong, and we immediately notice the discrepancy.